asayler/aisforairship/content/posts/2024_spring_power_outage/index.md

 In the meantime, I'd still like to be able to tap my car's single 15A outlet to augment my home batteries during future outages.
-As noted above, we actually did this during this outage by running an extension cord from the car to the Kitchen to cover our induction cook-top needs (the battery backup system doesn't actually power any circuits in the kitchen, so we'd have to run an extension cord either way).
+As noted above, we actually did this during this outage by running an extension cord from the car to the kitchen to cover our induction cook-top needs (the battery backup system doesn't actually power any circuits in the kitchen, so we'd have to run an extension cord either way).
 To make this simpler in the future, I installed a manual transfer switch (like